xaraya-modules/webhooks/README.md

-# skeleton
+# webhooks
-Skeleton for a new Xaraya module
+Skeleton to and from Xaraya